DeepDeducing/Sudoku/README.md

 ## Deducing phase content
-To use sets of trained weight matrix to start to solve each row, column and grid of the Sudoku table, run this command:
+To use sets of trained weight matrices to start to solve each row, column and grid of the Sudoku table, run this command:

 ```
 Deducing_xxx.py